 2. Special damages

-Special damages refer to the financial losses and expenses incurred as a result of the accident.
-This can include loss of earnings due to time off work, the cost of medical treatment, rehabilitation, and any other expenses such as travel to and from hospital appointments.
+Special damages refer to the financial losses and expenses incurred due to the accident.
+This can include loss of earnings due to time off work, medical treatment, rehabilitation, and other costs such as travel to and from hospital appointments.

 3. Material damages